vl4d1m1r/react-material-ui-universal-form/README.md

 This is universal, customizable form with field validation written in React with Material UI library.
 Main features are:

 - Two possible types of validation - required field and RegEx validation.
-- 7 types of input fields including: Slider, Date/Time and Switch fields.
+- 8 types of input fields including: Slider, Date/Time, Multi-select and Switch fields.
 - Total modularity.
 You can use it any way you want in your React/Material-UI projects.
-- You can even loop over your form definition and display each input field with automatic validation and state-controlled value.
+- You can even loop through your form definition and display each input field with automatic validation and state-controlled value.

 ## Dependencies

 The only dependency is Material Ui library, so you must have it (already or) installed on your project:

 `npm install @material-ui/core`
+`npm install @material-ui/icon`
+`npm install @material-ui/lab`

 ## Demo Installation

 This is not npm package, so you can not install it with (like) `npm install material-ui-react-universal-form`.
 For now, you must unpack this project to any folder, do `npm install` to install dependencies and thats it.
 Start the project with "npm start", and check out the demo files: `CustomForm.js`, `LoopForm.js` and `StructuredForm.js`.
-You can use any part of the code in your project(s) and change it at your will to better fit your custom design or code-flow.
+You can chop any part of the code and use it in your project(s) and change it at your will to better fit your custom design or code-flow.

 PLEASE NOTE: You must have Node.js installed on your computer.